Backdate/TP-Tools/readme.md

 - Why xy ? --> Check  faq.md
 - I need more technical information. --> Check  DeepDive.md
-- Where ca I find a changelog?
+- Where can I find a changelog?
 Use github and check info files.

 ---